 Associate Professor Matthew D Walker received his BA in Philosophy from Amherst College and his PhD in Philosophy from Yale University.
 Prior to joining Yale-NUS, Assoc Prof Walker was an American Council of Learned Societies New Faculty Fellow in Philosophy at Rutgers University, New Brunswick, a post-doctoral fellow in the Ethics of Virtue at the University of Miami, and a participant in ‘Traditions into Dialogue: Confucianism and Contemporary Virtue Ethics’, a National Endowment for the Humanities Summer Seminar.
-He was also a Visiting Fellow at the Bodleian Libraries, University of Oxford, Michaelmas term 2014.
-On July 1, 2018, Assoc Prof Walker began a three-year appointment to the American Philosophical Association Committee on International Cooperation.
+He was also a Visiting Fellow at the Bodleian Libraries, University of Oxford.
+Assoc Prof Walker currently serves on the American Philosophical Association Committee on International Cooperation, and is a member of the Mellon Philosophy as a Way of Life Network.

 “Socrates’ Lesson to Hippothales in Plato’s Lysis.”
 Classical Philology (forthcoming).